nicolasgross/wcttt-gui/README.md

 ## License

-This software is released under the terms of GPL3.0.
+This software is released under the terms of the GPLv3.